-The Asian Regional Network brings together sites remembering both conflict and peace to promote ethnic and religious pluralism and democracy, especially among young people.
+The Asia and the Pacific Regional Network brings together sites remembering both conflict and peace to promote ethnic and religious pluralism and democracy, especially among young people.
 Asian Sites of Conscience open dialogue on human rights and democracy and inspire young people to become actively engaged in promoting those values.

-The members of the Asian Sites of Conscience Network come from nations including Cambodia, Bangladesh, India and Sri Lanka and remember different histories, from conflict to totalitarian regimes to environmental disasters.
+The members of the Asia and the Pacific Sites of Conscience Network come from nations including Cambodia, Bangladesh, India and Sri Lanka and remember different histories, from conflict to totalitarian regimes to environmental disasters.

-For more information, or to become involved, please contact the Global Networks Program Director.
+For more information, or to become involved, please contact Silvia Fernández, Global Networks Program Director.